 Please pay attention to the next step, SSH key pair manager:

-You should upload your public ssh key here or download the default generated the key.
-I recommend always use your public key, as who knows who can see default one (paranoid mode enabled).
+You should upload your public ssh key here or download the default-generated key.
+I recommend always using your public key, as who knows who can see the default one (paranoid mode enabled).
 Please keep in mind that SSH key pairs work only per Region, you are not able to use an uploaded key for one region in others.
 If you are familiar with AWS EC2 services, you should know that.
 And here I found a small disadvantage:

 Hey, AWS Lightsail Team, where is insert field for my key?
 I should everytime search it on my laptop.
 Please add field with key input!

 Amazon Lightsail features

 When I used Amazon VPS I found several cool features that might help you.
 If you access the management console of your VPS from the Lightsail dashboard you will see that you can add additional resources to your server.

 There are several predefined storage configurations that you can allocate and attach to your instance.
-You can select options from 8GB to 256GB and you can select custom size for your disk.
+You can select options from 8GB to 256GB and you can select a custom size for your disk.

-Luckily our Server Management plans can help you with this!
-With us your AWS VPS is always under monitoring and in case of failures – our team reacts on incidents immediately.
+Luckily our Server Management can help you with this!
+With us your AWS VPS is always under monitoring and in case of failures - our team reacts on incidents immediately.

 In this menu, you will find some must-have features for your VPS.
 The number one feature is Firewall enabled by default.
 You will find that only two ports (22 SSH and 80 HTTP) are opened by default.
 I think that 443 should be added to the default list too, but you can add it on your own.